Custom Pages

 Special Pages and the ACARS Page

 The ACARS page (Pegasus ACARS) is a special page that displays ACARS download and setup information for pilots.
-If this page is accidentally modified, use the Restore ACARS Page header action on the list page to reset it to the default template.
+If it is edited or deleted by mistake, use the Restore ACARS Page header action on the list page.
+It deletes whatever ACARS page is there and rebuilds it from the default template, so any changes you had made to it are lost.

 Rules Page

 Any enabled custom page can be designated as the airline's rules page via Settings → Pilot Registration.
 The rules page is displayed to pilots during registration and is accessible publicly without login.
-A page set as the rules page cannot be deleted.
+Its delete button is greyed out in the list, but the one on its edit screen still works — and if the page is deleted, the rules link on your registration page stops working while pilots are still asked to agree to rules they cannot read.

 Publicly Accessible